Explains what a community treatment order is, how it affects you and how you can change or end it.

 You can only be recalled if you meet both criteria.
 For example, you cannot be recalled just because you stop taking your medication.
 But if you stop taking your medication, and your responsible clinician thinks that you will get unwell, they can recall you.

 You can be kept in hospital for up to 72 hours.
 Your responsible clinician will see you and decide what the next steps are.
 You can be forced to have treatment if your responsible clinician thinks that you need it.
-Your responsible clinician can then decide to either release you back to the community on the CTO or decide that you need to stay in hospital.

-If you need to stay in hospital, your CTO will be revoked and you will be detained on your original section.
-An approved mental health professional will need to agree to this, and a form will be completed.
+An approved mental health professional will need to agree to this, and the responsible clinician will need to complete a form.
 The form they will use depends on whether you are in England or Wales:

 See our information on sectioning to find out about what happens when you are detained in hospital.